 Pointillism art with Q-tips is one of our standby, super-easy-yet-interesting activities that we turn to again and again.
 Watercolors work great for this!

-Pointillism art with Q-tips sounds complicated but is actually super simple and kids LOVE it!
-I set it up for after school or after nap (back in the day when my kids took naps) or in other in-between times.
+Pointillism art with cottons swabs may sound complicated but is actually super simple and kids LOVE it!
+We set it up for after school or after nap (back in the day when our kids took naps) or in other in-between times.
 It’s the perfect art activity for transition times.

 *If you don’t have liquid watercolors, try making your own with watered down food coloring.
-Alternately, you could probably do this with watercolor cakes in tins if you added a little extra water to each cake.
+Alternately, you could probably do this with watercolor cakes if you add a little extra water to each cake.

 Time needed: 1 hour.

-Set up the activity on a tray or mat with a sheet of watercolor paper and your watercolor paints in individual dishes or cups with a Q-tip or cotton swab for each color.
+Set up the activity on a tray or mat with a sheet of watercolor paper and your watercolor paints.
+We used a paint tray to hold the watercolors and a handful of Q-tips or cotton swabs.

 - Start Painting